 Q: Is there a difference between a Death Doula and an End of Life Doula?

-A: There is no difference between a Death Doula and an End of Life Doula.
-Other names that are often used are Vigil Doulas and Thanadoulas.
+A: There is no difference between a "Death Doula" and an "End of Life Doula".
+Other names that are also sometimes used are "Vigil Doulas", "Death Midwives", and "Thanadoulas".
 We call our graduates Death Doulas because normalizing dying and death is a key value in our charitable mission and the first way to meet this mission is to use plain language.

 Q: How much does a Death Doula or End of Life Doula make in Canada?

 A: Because most Doulas create a professional practice or add to their current scope of practice as an alternative/integrative practitioner, they set their own fee structure.
 Home Hospice Association, through the building of partnerships with traditional palliative care and social justice agencies, is working to have HHA-certified Death Doulas included (and paid) as part of the interdisciplinary care team serving the community needs of our dying.
 When an HHA Death Doula or Infant & Pregnancy Loss Doula is works with a client of HHA’s or one of our community partners, an honorarium is set and paid for through our fundraising efforts.

 Q: Why does HHA require their Death Doulas to complete a Certification in addition to the weekend training?

 A: As you can imagine, the amount of content and information sharing to be fully prepared do this work is far more than could ever be communicated in two and a half days.
 Not to mention, when you bring together a group of like-minded, heart-centred and passionate individuals, the time spent together (whether physically in-person or virtually) needs to include lots of time for story sharing, group discussion and questions.
 The HHA certification process allows us to extend the training beyond that one weekend.
 Most importantly, it allows us to extend the training without increasing tuition fees.